Riemann hypothesis: Arithmetic zeta functions of arithmetic schemes and their L-factors

 Arithmetic zeta functions generalise the Riemann and Dedekind zeta functions as well as the zeta functions of varieties over finite fields to every arithmetic scheme or a scheme of finite type over integers.
-The arithmetic zeta function of a regular connected equidimensional arithmetic scheme of Kronecker dimension n can be factorized into the product of appropriately defined L-factors and an auxiliary factor Serre (1969–1970).
+The arithmetic zeta function of a regular connected equidimensional arithmetic scheme of Kronecker dimension n can be factorized into the product of appropriately defined L-factors and an auxiliary factor.
 Assuming a functional equation and meromorphic continuation, the generalized Riemann hypothesis for the L-factor states that its zeros inside the critical strip $\Re(s)\in (0,n)$ lie on the central line.
 Correspondingly, the generalized Riemann hypothesis for the arithmetic zeta function of a regular connected equidimensional arithmetic scheme states that its zeros inside the critical strip lie on vertical lines $\Re(s)=1/2,3/2,\dots,n-1/2$ and its poles inside the critical strip lie on vertical lines $\Re(s)=1, 2, \dots,n-1$.
-This is known for schemes in positive characteristic and follows from Deligne (1974, 1980), but remains entirely unknown in characteristic zero.
+This is known for schemes in positive characteristic and follows from Pierre Deligne, but remains entirely unknown in characteristic zero.